-[6], [7] and [8], the energy metrics of [9] and [5] and the load balancing of [10].
-In other words, the proposed solution takes in consideration WSNs characteristics of resource limitations and communication patterns in favour of reliable and energy-efficient data dissemination.
-In addition, it allows a child sensor node dynamically search for a reliable set of alternate parent nodes with more residual energy, the latency implications of specific parent selection are also factored.
-Therefore, this paper aims to develop a novel routing scheme that consumes less energy while reducing topology repair latency and supports various aggregation weights by redistributing packet relaying loads.
+This paper aims to facilitate and integrate low capacity wireless sensor nodes to form SSs while efficiently taking into account the communication reliability and resources usage which is crucial for a SS of wirelessly connected resource-constrained sensor nodes.
+This paper focuses on the development of a reliable, energy-balancing routing scheme for network lifetime maximisation.
+The routing scheme combines the reliability metrics of [6] and the energy balancing of [7, 8].
+The proposed solution takes into consideration the WSNs characteristics of resource limitations and communication patterns in favour of reliable and energy-efficient data dissemination.
+In addition, it allows a child sensor node to dynamically search for a reliable set of alternate parent nodes with more residual energy.
+The latency implications of specific parent selection are also factored.
+Therefore this paper develops a novel routing scheme that consumes less energy while reducing topology repair latency and supports various aggregation weights by redistributing packet relaying loads.
 Our new scheme aims to decrease unnecessary route message transmissions using adaptive beaconing while achieving a high success rate of packet delivery and moderate energy consumption.
-This concept is proven by experimental testbed implementation, measurements comprising interference-prune channels, and large-scale computer simulations to validate the experiments.
+This concept is proven by experimental testbed implementation, measurements comprising interference-prune channels and large-scale computer implementation, measurements simulations to validate the experiments.